 6 cloves garlic roughly chopped

-4 lbs pork loin or sirloin roast, cut into large chunks
+4 lbs pork loin or sirloin roast, cut into 3-inch chunks

 2 t Goya Adobo seasoning